 You can pass a teammate's marble, but be careful—you can also aggravate it!

-Play in teams proceeds as usual, except when one player moves all of his or her marbles to home row.
+Play in teams proceeds as usual, except when one player moves all of his or her marbles to the home row.
 When this happens, the player will continue playing, but each of his or her rolls will move a teammate's marbles.
 If you are playing in teams of three, the finished player will have to declare which teammate he or she is playing for before each turn.
-Remember: Rolling a six wins you an extra turn, even if that six moves your last marble into home row—your extra turn will just be played on behalf of a teammate.
+Remember: Rolling a six wins you an extra turn, even if that six moves your last marble into a home row—your extra turn will just be played on behalf of a teammate.

 The first team to get all of their home rows filled wins!

 Thanks, and enjoy a fun game of Aggravation!